Close Menu

 The team filmed the part of the process by which the plant decomposes water using the enzyme “photosystem II, “, in order to gain access to the electrons needed to convert the carbon dioxide into sugar.

 Previously, researchers have only been able to capture stills of how it looks after the process is frozen down to extremely low temperatures.
-But it is now possible to film the process at room temperature, at temperatures when photosynthesis normally work.
+But it is now possible to film the process at room temperature, at temperatures when photosynthesis normally works.

 The images, published recently in the journal Nature, provide the first high-resolution 3-D view of photosystem II in action, a feat accomplished by using unimaginably fast X-ray free-electron laser (XFEL) pulses from the Linac Coherent Light Source (LCLS) at SLAC National Accelerator Laboratory, a DOE Office of Science User Facility.